sarhatabaot/EvenMoreFish/even-more-fish-plugin/src/main/java/com/oheers/fish/database/design.md

 1. [*] Finish base models
 2. [*] Set up base migrations (Create Tables first)
 3. [ ] Create admin commands to easily view this info.
 Can use the "admin database".
+Also add an option to "regenerate" the stats from the log.
+Not high priority so add this as an issue.
 4. [ ] Update the gui impl to reflect these changes.
 5. [ ] Write migrations for 7.1 -> 8.1
 6. [ ] Test with MySQL & SQLite